ramoj745/ramoj745/README.md

 <hr>

 - 🔭 Recently worked on <a href="https://github.com/ramoj745/consolify">Consolify: Your GitHub stats, served in a terminal.</a>
-- 🌱 I’m currently learning about backend tech, Node.js, and Express.
-I'm also planning to incorporate my existing knowledge in Python with backend development.
+- 🌱 I’m currently learning about relational databases like PostgreSQL.
 - 💻 My current tech stack: HTML, CSS, JavaScript, Python, Bootstrap, ExpressJS, NodeJS, and MongoDB.
 - 👯 I’m looking to work on large codebases to gain experience in collaborative work environments.
 - 🤔 I’m looking for help with expanding my skills in JavaScript, backend development, and full-stack project setups.